adamross94/arosso_portfolio/README.md

 # Features
 List the main features and functionalities of your portfolio project.
+Portfolio is fully responsive, works on all screen sizes Portfolio utilises ThreeJS and Framer Motion for the animations used throughout the project EmailJS used to handle the contact form, fully functional Navigation menu can jump to different sections of the page when clicked Projects section can be clicked to view project, alternatively Github logo can be clicked to view the repository for that project.

 # Technologies Used
 Mention the technologies, frameworks, libraries, and tools you used to build your portfolio.